Unlocking the Mysteries to the Book of Revelation 1-11

 - Revelation 6: – Intro to the Seven Years of the Tribulation Timeline

-- Revelation 6:5-6 – Who’s on the Black Horse of the Apocalypse?
+See peace removed from the earth as violence spreads.
+War escalates under divine allowance. - Revelation 6:5-6 – Who’s on the Black Horse of the Apocalypse Behind the Third Seal?

 - Revelation 8:1-2 – What’s the Meaning of the Seventh Seal?